Euler systems for GSp(4): Preliminaries I: Local representation theory

 For later use it will be important to have an explicit form for this bijection.
-Let $\cH(G)$ denote the Hecke algebra of locally-constant, compactly-supported $\CC$-valued functions on $G(\Ql)$, with the algebra structure defined by some choice of Haar measure $\mu_G$.
-We regard $\sigma$ as a left $\cH(G)$-module via the usual formula
+Let $\cH(\Gl)$ denote the Hecke algebra of locally-constant, compactly-supported $\CC$-valued functions on $\Gl$, with the algebra structure defined by convolution (normalising Haar measure as in \S\ref{sect:compacta}).
+We regard $\sigma$ as a left $\cH(\Gl)$-module via the usual formula

-so that $g_1 \cdot \Big(\xi \cdot (g_2 \cdot \varphi)\Big) = \xi(g_1^{-1} (-)g_2^{-1}) \cdot v$.
+so that $g_1 \cdot \Big(\xi \cdot (g_2 \cdot \varphi)\Big) = \xi(g_1^{-1} (-)g_2^{-1}) \cdot \varphi$.

 \begin{definition} For smooth representations $\tau$, $\sigma$ as above, let $\mathfrak{X}(\tau, \sigma^\vee)$ denote the space of linear maps